3M Earplug Lawsuit | Military Hearing Loss Attorney

 Overview: Why did the U.S. Government Sue 3M Over Earplugs?

 Between 2003 and 2015, 3M supplied the U.S. military with defective earplugs.
 An investigation by the U.S. Department of Justice found that the Dual-Ended Combat Earplugs supplied by 3M were too short for proper insertion into the ears.
-This design defect put users at risk of permanent hearing loss, impairment and tinnitus.
+This design defect puts users at risk of permanent hearing loss, impairment and tinnitus.

 Despite knowing about the defects as early as 2000, 3M—the exclusive manufacturer of earplugs for deployed soldiers at the time—failed to disclose product defects to the proper officials.
-The defects in question led to a decrease in effectiveness of the earplugs supplied to the U.S. military.
+The defects in question led to a decrease in the effectiveness of the earplugs supplied to the U.S. military.

 What does the 3M earplug lawsuit allege?

 The settlement between the U.S. government alleges that 3M and its predecessor, Aearo Technologies Inc., were aware that the earplugs were too short for proper insertion into users’ ears.
 As a result of the design flaw, the earplugs can gradually loosen in such a subtle way that the wearers may not notice.
 When this occurs, the earplugs do not perform the desired noise cancellation.